TraceMachina/rules_mojo/README.md

 - Integration with [NativeLink](https://github.com/TraceMachina/nativelink) and
   [Local Remote Execution (LRE)](https://github.com/TraceMachina/nativelink/tree/main/local-remote-execution) which lets you execute builds in arbitrarily scalable Kubernetes clusters.
-  Whether you want to run a build on 1000 cores or just share your build cache among friends, the NativeLink+LRE infrastructure supports it.
+  Whether you want to build on 1000 cores or run executables on edge networks across the world, the NativeLink+LRE infrastructure supports it.
 - A bundled Clang/LLVM C++ toolchain with the [mold](https://github.com/rui314/mold)
   linker and [uutils](https://github.com/uutils/coreutils), the Rust rewrite of coreutils.
 This toolchain links Mojo executables up to two orders of magnitude